NYU-Molecular-Pathology/clinical-protocols/README.md

-# clinical-protocols
+# protocols
-Protocols for clinical analysis are in the [wiki](https://github.com/NYU-BFX/clinical-protocols/wiki)
+Protocols for clinical analysis are in the [wiki](https://github.com/NYU-Molecular-Pathology/protocols/wiki)